hberndl70/edx-gen/README_RUN.md

 * `pip install lxml`
 * `pip install boto3`

-Markdown is processes using the python markdown module.
+Markdown is processed using the python markdown module.
 - https://python-markdown.github.io

 The following extensions are used: